 I’m also just sick of it all.
 I’m tired of the puddings, the lemon curd, the doughnut frosting.
 It’s all disgusting to start with when it’s the bulk of the diet (I promise you, it’s not fun.
 Some people think it’s fun….).
 I wasn’t even a sweet tooth all these years!
 I prefer savory foods.
 I didn’t eat any candy but chocolate between 2011 and I don’t know, last year?
 I had to add candy back in because I needed something in my purse in case my blood sugar drops.

 I don’t eat much candy anymore.
 I never liked it much in the first place.
-Kids thought I was weird because I didn’t like a lot of candy when I was a kid.
+Kids thought I was weird because I didn’t like a lot of candy when I was a child.
 Now, I prefer sipping a chai tea or lemonade to keep my blood sugar level.
 My messed up adrenal glands make my blood sugar drop faster than it did in the past so I have to be vigilant about this.

 It’s taken me a LOT of trial and error to figure out how to leave the house for hours at a time.
 I often don’t eat anything before my appointments because driving around after a meal means pain if I can’t get to the bathroom.